sayyedmaaz23/KnowItTest/README.md

 <h1>TestYourKnowledge</h1>
 TestYourKnowledge is a Flutter-based mobile application designed to help users test their knowledge on medical-related topics, such as those encountered in the NEET (National Eligibility cum Entrance Test) exam.
 The app fetches multiple-choice medical questions from an API and allows users to navigate through them.
 It records the answers, calculates a final score based on the NEET marking scheme (+4 for correct answers, -1 for incorrect answers, and 0 for unanswered questions), and provides a detailed result at the end of the quiz.

+I have made some changes hear (from myfeature branch)

 Features
 Medical Questions: The app fetches a set of medical-related questions from an online API.
 Navigation Between Questions: Users can navigate back and forth through the questions to review and change their answers.